LED's = Yuletide Savings

 I did a little research on the Internet and discovered that at $.08/kwh, 500 incandescent Christmas bulbs will ramp up most folk's electric bill by about $65 if burned an average of four hours a night for the duration of the "holidays," meaning the period between Thanksgiving and New Year's Eve.
 Members of the Eastern Orthodox faith, whose observance of Christmas doesn't arrive until early January, might be spending even more money on holiday sparkle.
 Reduce that amount by 90% and you're talking about saving at least 60 bucks a year.

 LED Christmas lights are available in a variety of sizes that approximate those of traditional incandescent bulbs: C5, C7, and C9 (the big ones you use outside).
 And unlike the old style lights, LED's produce vibrant pure color, without a trace of the yellow hue that a tungsten filament imparts.
 They're available in a wide range of colors from pink to purple and everything in between.
 And there are literally hundreds of websites marketing them too.
 Recently I acquired two more strands of 25 at my local Blank-mart store.
-They were only about 6 bucks a box plus tax.

 Besides the beauty and intensity of their colors, LED Christmas lights have several other distinct advantages too.
 First, they generate almost no heat.
 This helps keep your live Christmas tree from drying out prematurely or raising the temperature in the parlor to an uncomfortable level.
 Second, because they use such paltry amounts of power, the risk of your tree catching fire is greatly reduced.
 Third, because LED's last for 10,000 to 20,000 hours before burning out, you may never need to replace them, which means you won't have that old cigar box filled with spares rattling around behind the couch while you're patiently waiting up for Santa.
 Leaving your lights on for four hours a day means that an LED bulb is good for 5,000 days of use or, if you do the math, 13.6 years.
 Multiply that $60 annual savings by 13.6 and now you're talking about giving yourself a really nice (as in over $800) Christmas present.